emad-elsaid/emad-elsaid.github.io/_posts/2022-06-26-Faculty of Computer and Informatics Suez Canal University curriculums list.md

 I'm one of the Faculty of computer and informatics Suez Canal University 2011 Alumni.
-And thought maybe what the faculty offers can be documented digitally for self-studying. or even for reviewing what we studied after years of graduation.
+I thought maybe what the faculty offers can be documented digitally for self-studying. or even for reviewing what we studied after years of graduation.
 The list is based off of the [official website](http://ci.suez.edu.eg/edulife.html) curriculum list I believe this list is different slightly from what I studied back in my time.

 The faculty offers a 4 year program for a bachelor degree.